Dorit Kemsley Thought Erika Jayne Would Be Her Best Friend On ‘Real Housewives Of Beverly Hills,’ Why She’s Not Mad At PK After Pantygate

 A photo posted by @doritkemsley on

-The Real Housewives producers then asked Dorit why she did not seem at all upset at PK, when it was her husband who was staring at Erika’s “goods” the entire time.
+The Real Housewives producer then asked Dorit why she did not seem at all upset at PK when it was her husband who was staring at Erika’s “goods” the entire time.
 Immediately coming to her husband’s defense, Dorit pointed out that if she was wearing a short dress like what Erika had on, she would make sure that she’s not flashing anyone.
 The RHOBH, however, quickly added that she’s not mad at Erika or PK.

 “First of all, I never got mad at Erika.
 I simply said that if I was wearing a short dress and didn’t have underwear on, I would’ve been extremely conscious that there’s no view.
 It’s a mishap.
 It sort of happened.
 Once we sort of had that discussion of it, I really wanted to make light of it and that’s where the whole gift thing happens.”